langchain-ai/langchain/docs/ecosystem/serpapi.md

 ## Installation and Setup
 - Install requirements with `pip install google-search-results`
 - Get a SerpAPI api key and either set it as an environment variable (`SERPAPI_API_KEY`)
+- Optional, if you are using a proxy, set environment variable (`SERPAPI_BASE_URL`) or pass it to the LLM constructor to your proxy url.

 ## Wrappers